Linuxsmurfen/Doorbell-RGB-MQTT/README.md

 Wifi connected doorbell using a esp8266.
 Uses mqtt to update led status and notify when button is pressed.
 It has dual switches so one will be used to replace the existing button while the other will be connected to the esp8266.
+Supports OTA (Over the Air) update for uploading the firmware.

 ![Doorbell picture](/doorbell-rgb-mqtt.jpg)